Summer Internship and Research Project Funding

 Mobley Family Environmental Humanities Summer Student Research Grants

 The Mobley Family Environmental Humanities Program in YSE is pleased to invite proposals for student research projects to be carried out in Summer 2023.
 These grants are intended to support research on the humanistic dimensions of human-environment relations, which might otherwise not be supported by funding sources either within YSE or elsewhere on campus.
 Projects involving film, photography, performing arts, visual arts, audio/podcasts, online communication, etc. also will be considered.
-The Program typically awards a half dozen fellowships of up to $5000.
+The Program typically awards a half dozen fellowships of $2,000 - $4,000.
 Applicants are expected to apply to other funding sources as well.

 YSE External Funds Database